China’s Nuclear Arms Are a Riddle Wrapped in a Mystery

 In other words, instead of the official doctrine of embracing space as a global commons to which all have free access, China may well join Russia in contesting the domain and accelerating the arms race in space.
 Why?
 The operational logic for China doing so is clear: Effective Chinese anti-satellite weapons will make it harder for U.S. forces to maintain intelligence operations and battlefield communications in case of a conflict in the Pacific.
 Unfortunately, China’s investment in anti-satellite capabilities also heightens U.S. and allied fears of a Chinese first strike (nuclear or conventional).
 Here, too, it would be useful to understand China’s thinking.

 When bilateral talks have happened in the past, they have too often focused on nuclear terrorism, the security of nuclear materials, and questions of declaratory policy.
 For years, Chinese officials have refused to engage in meaningful dialogue that could give clarity on the issues described above.
 But dialogue is what is necessary if both countries are to gain a better understanding of the strategic capabilities in which the other is investing and why.

 Toward this end, the Trump administration should make pursuit of a new strategic capabilities dialogue a key goal for 2020.
 Certainly, Beijing has concerns about the United States coming to its own conclusions about these mysteries—for Washington, any responsible assessment will require at least some consideration of a worst-case scenario.
 China has an opportunity to shape those assessments.
 Continuing to eschew that opportunity is unlikely to be in China’s interest.
 Convincing Beijing of that is the task at hand.

-Michael Mazza is a visiting fellow at the American Enterprise Institute, a senior non-resident fellow at the Global Taiwan Institute, and a non-resident fellow at the German Marshall Fund of the United States.
+Michael Mazza is a visiting fellow at the American Enterprise Institute (AEI) and a senior non-resident fellow at the Global Taiwan Institute.